oofoghlu/fuzzycron/README.md

 fuzzycron runs as an operator in your cluster, evaluating the hash expressions, and creating CronJob resources from the evaluated expression.
 These hashes allow for more uniform distribution of your workloads across time.
-Like with Jenkins, the hashes are deterministic on a per-job basis, meaning changes to the Spec won't affect your defined schedule.
+Like with Jenkins, the hashes are deterministic on a per-job basis, meaning changes to the Spec won't affect your workloads already running.

-A ValidatingWebhook is provided to ensure the hash expression and cron spec's are validated.
+A ValidatingWebhook is provided to ensure the hash expression and cron specs are validated.

 ## Description